cadia-lvl/SoftwareDevelopmentGuidelines/ci.md

 # CI

 When **working on a project with others** and preferably while working alone, a **CI system should be used**.
-- CI stands for continuous integration and CI.
+- CI stands for continuous integration.
 - **CI systems build software, run tests and alerts developers when a test doesn't pass**.
 This way developers can fix mistakes right away while they are still fresh in their memory.
 This also helps to avoid larger, more time consuming conflicts and gives developers more confidance in their code.
 - CD is often used with CI and stands for Continuous Delivery and/or Continuous Deployment.
 That helps automate the delivery/deployment process by running code through pipelines to prepare it for deployment.